Homosexuality in Sri Lanka: Culture

 There are a number of establishments aimed at homosexual men found in the greater Colombo region, notably in the Mount Lavinia area, home to the annual gay pride, and the city of Negombo, a former Dutch colony on the outskirts of Colombo, with few other establishments scattered across the island.
 A lot of the heterosexual establishments court homosexual customers and will fly the rainbow flag on gay pride day.
-It is reported that homosexual sex remains commonplace between younger men and at Buddhist temples.
+It is reported that homosexual sex remains commonplace between younger men.
 It is furthermore also widely reported that homosexual abuse of young children is also a problem among religious institutions.

 Equal Ground reported that the media had become far more positive towards homosexuals since 2016, in both English and Sinhalese, rather than the more hostile media climate that much of the media participated in prior to this date; one of the most typical themes in Sri Lanka media was the association between homosexuality and pedophilia.
 A number of movies and literature works exist that discuss homosexuality though it still remains a small niche.

 The Internet is the primary tool of communication for gays, with yahoo.com, gaydar.com, and gay.com being quite popular.
 91% of gay men had lost their virginity by the age of 17.
 Facebook is also used to organise parties.
 21% of LGBT in Sri Lanka reported that they were currently in a homosexual relationship with another male.
 Around 43% of sexual minorities in Sri Lanka report 'high life satisfaction' as opposed to 24% in Pakistan and 34% in India.
 64% of LGBT polled were single and not in a relationship.
 At least 51% of LGBT were out to family, a number that is higher than the number out to friends and to their workplace.
 Around 46% stated that they share LGBTQ content openly on their social media profiles, with only 22% stating that they would never share such content on their own profiles.